-Cannot be more than basis.
+No deduction greater than basis.
 The total of all your yearly depreciation deductions cannot be more than the cost or other basis of the property.
 For this purpose, your yearly depreciation deductions include any depreciation that you were allowed to claim, even if you did not claim it.